 Supermarket groceries could cost twice as much with delivery apps, Which? warns

-The consumer group compared the prices of up to 50 popular items from four supermarkets.
+Supermarket groceries could cost twice as much with delivery apps, consumer watchdog warns

+An investigation found some items were double the price when ordered through delivery apps compared to on supermarket shelves

-Consumers who order groceries through delivery apps could be paying twice as much for some items, a watchdog has warned.
+Consumers who order groceries through delivery apps could be paying twice as much for some essential items, a consumer watchdog has warned.

-Which? found that shoppers who ordered everyday supermarket essentials from Deliveroo, Just Eat or Uber Eats could be paying at least 20% more, with some items more than double the price.
+An investigation by Which? found that shoppers who ordered everyday supermarket essentials from Deliveroo, Just Eat or Uber Eats could be paying at least 20 per cent more for everyday items, with some more than double the price.

-Which? also checked Tesco’s Whoosh same-day home delivery service to see prices compared with buying directly from the supermarket.

-On average, Which? found that Sainsbury’s Nectar members had the most to lose by using a delivery app to fast-track their food shopping, as the supermarket does not apply its loyalty card discounts to delivery apps.
+On average, it found Sainsbury’s Nectar members had the most to lose by using a delivery app to fast-track their food shopping, as the supermarket does not apply its loyalty card discounts to delivery apps.

-They would see a 41% increase with Deliveroo and 40% with Just Eat compared with shopping in-store with their loyalty card.

-Birds Eye Cod Fish Fingers (280g) were £3 with a Nectar card, but £6.25 through all delivery sites.
-Quorn Chicken Nuggets (300g) were £1.75 for Nectar card holders but £3.50 through the delivery sites.
+Some items were double the price when shopping through delivery apps, including Birds Eye Cod Fish Fingers, which were £3 with a Nectar card, but £6.25 through all delivery sites.
+Quorn Chicken Nuggets were £1.75 for Nectar card holders but £3.50 through the delivery sites.

-The differences were less marked for those without a Nectar card, with customers paying 25% more at Uber Eats, 23% more at Deliveroo and 22% more at Just Eat.
+The differences were less marked for those without a Nectar card, with customers paying 25 per cent more at Uber Eats, 23 per cent more at Deliveroo and 22 per cent more at Just Eat.

 Two products were consistently double the price of buying directly at Waitrose: Pampers New Baby Nappies Size 3 (40 pack) were £12 through Just Eat and Uber Eats but £6 at the supermarket; and Tilda Microwave Basmati Rice was £2 from Deliveroo, Just Eat and Uber Eats, but £1 in-store.

-Shoppers buying from Morrisons through Deliveroo and Uber Eats were likely to find a similar mark-up compared with buying directly at the supermarket (both 28%), while Just Eat was 26% more.
+Shoppers buying from Morrisons through Deliveroo and Uber Eats were likely to find a similar mark-up compared with buying directly at the supermarket (both 28%), while Just Eat was 26 per cent more.

 On one of the days checked by Which?, it found Just Eat price-matched Asda, so the average price difference was lower than overall.
-However, the mark-up of Asda groceries at Just Eat was still an average of 19%.
+However, the mark-up of Asda groceries at Just Eat was still an average of 19 per cent.

-Asda groceries at Deliveroo and Uber Eats were significantly more, at 31% and 28% respectively.
+Asda groceries at Deliveroo and Uber Eats were significantly more, at 31 per cent and 28 per cent respectively.

 Which? found that Tesco Clubcard holders would have paid a quarter more on average for its list of groceries by using Whoosh versus shopping directly with Tesco.